-The concentration of nitrite+nitrate at Baton Rouge was relatively low in the winter of 2015, and was near the lowest values measured since 1997.
+The concentration of nitrite+nitrate at Baton Rouge was above average in the winter of 2016, and but near the highest values in May since measurements began in 1997.
 The concentration rose at the end of May and is expected to rise through to the mapping cruise in July.
-The river discharge was a rather low level, however, to result in a May nitrite+nitrate loading that was equal to the average value (Figure 5).
+The river discharge was average, however, to result in a May nitrite+nitrate loading that was equal to 90% of the average value since 1985 when systematic estimates of the hypoxic zone began.
 The total nitrogen load in May is increasingly dominated by the nitrite+nitrate load (Figure 6).